fabrinator/food-truck-fabricio-rivas/README.md

 # Engineering Assessment

-This python scripts returns the different locations (Addresses and Applicat) that provides the food items that we have provided in the CLI.
+This python scripts returns the different locations (Addresses and Applicant) that provides the food items that we have provided in the CLI as a filter.

 For example: